 Type 1 Diabetes & The School Nurse

 I think it can be just as difficult for the school nurse to take in.
 After all, they have hundreds of children to worry about and take care of.
-Understanding their challenges and the sometimes lack of awareness of diabetes, I wanted to do something to support them for some time.
+Understanding their challenges and the sometimes lack of awareness of diabetes is important.

 There is a lot to think about.
 Having a clear Diabetes Medical Management Plan (DMMP) in place is key.
 Not only does it include the medical orders about how to treat a particular child, it is also a document that fosters communication between parent and school nurse about how a child should be cared for.
 I say particular child because each diabetic is different and each diabetic should have an individual DMMP.
 While there are some general guidelines to follow, DMMPs are not a one size fits all.

-While I shared many stories, still, one of my most important points was a statement from the US National Association of School Nurses.
+One of the most important views on this is in a statement from the US National Association of School Nurses.

 Managing diabetes at school is most effective when there is a partnership among students, parents, school nurses, health care providers, teachers, counselors, coaches, transportation, food service employees and administrators.